scottalford75/Remora-docs/docs/source/hardware/nucleo446.rst

 Nucleo64-F446RE with Protoneer CNC shield 3.xx

 This document covers running Remora firmware on LinuxCNC with a fixed configuration.
 This page is specific to the Nucleo64 F446RE hardware.
-The Firmware is special taylored to the Nucleo board running the STM32F446RE mcu with a grbl CNC shield v3.xx.
+The Firmware is special taylored to the Nucleo board running the STM32F446RE mcu with a Arduino CNC shield v3.xx.
 Taking into account that we are not running grbl, but Linuxcnc, we are not bound to the limitations of the normal grbl shield.

 The config includes :